Fake Krugerrands or Just Low Gold Content?

 In January 2019 we discovered a major gold discrepancy in one of the worlds most recognised and trusted bullion coins - the South African 1oz Gold Krugerrand.
 Our internal checks found the coin to contain nearly 2% less gold than it should have!
 We suspected a fake or a low gold content and here we explain the steps we took to determine authenticity and quality.

 We have on site X-ray diffraction technology and routinely test coins for metal content with confidence.
 We have no reason to question the accuracy as the kit is serviced and calibrated frequently and we take multiple daily decisions from the results.
-The intial test on the Krugerrand showed a low gold content therefore we performed further work even bringing in Sheffield Assay Office to get a third party to confirm our suspicions.
+The initial test on the Krugerrand showed a low gold content therefore we performed further work even bringing in Sheffield Assay Office to get a third party to confirm our suspicions.

 Niton Test Results